-However, existing sparse attention approaches suffer from significant accuracy degradation on reasoning tasks due to the accumulation of selection errors over long generation sequences~\citep{gao2025seerattentionrsparseattentionadaptation}.
-While standard generation tasks tolerate moderate information loss, step-by-step reasoning requires that crucial contextual information to be preserved throughout the entire process to maintain logical consistency~\citep{lee2025evaluatingstepbystepreasoningtraces}. \if 0 Existing methods achieve high sparsity (exceeding 80\%) on simpler tasks such as retrieval and summarization~\citep{bai2023longbench}, but require retaining 35\%-40\% of tokens to preserve accuracy on reasoning benchmarks or training strategies ~\citep{gao2025seerattentionrsparseattentionadaptation}. \fi For instance, TidalDecode~\citep{yang2024tidaldecodefastaccuratellm} achieves over 99.9\% sparsity with no accuracy loss on retrieval task, but must reduce sparsity below 50\% to preserve accuracy on AIME-24 reasoning tasks.
+However, existing sparse attention approaches suffer from significant accuracy degradation on reasoning tasks due to the accumulation of selection errors across long generation sequences~\citep{gao2025seerattentionrsparseattentionadaptation}.
+Although standard generation tasks can tolerate moderate information loss, step-by-step reasoning requires crucial contextual information to be preserved throughout the entire derivation to maintain logical consistency~\citep{lee2025evaluatingstepbystepreasoningtraces}.
+For example, TidalDecode~\citep{yang2024tidaldecodefastaccuratellm} achieves over 99.9\% sparsity with no accuracy loss on retrieval tasks, but must reduce sparsity below 50\% to preserve accuracy on AIME-24 reasoning tasks.
 In these settings, even small selection inaccuracies compound over thousands of generated tokens, leading to attention recall degradation and cascading accuracy drops.
-Moreover, prior work has shown that inaccurate sparse attention in reasoning models can also lengthen the generation process, which further harms the model's inference efficiency ~\citep{gao2025seerattentionrsparseattentionadaptation}.
+Also, prior work shows that inaccurate sparse attention in reasoning models can prolong generation, further reducing overall inference efficiency ~\citep{gao2025seerattentionrsparseattentionadaptation}.

-These limitations motivated us to investigate the intrinsic attention distributions of reasoning models and tasks, with the goal of identifying patterns that enable more accurate and efficient token selection.
-Our token-level analysis across the reasoning process reveals two key observations on attention localities that fundamentally challenge the selection principles used in existing sparse attention methods.
+These limitations motivated us to investigate the intrinsic attention distributions of reasoning models and tasks in search of patterns that enable more accurate and efficient token selection.
+Our token-level analysis of the reasoning process reveals two key locality patterns in attention that fundamentally challenge the selection principles used in existing sparse attention methods.